The Experience

 Forest Therapy is simply time... unhurried, spacious, and quiet, shared with the living world.

 We’ll walk slowly, allowing plenty of room for whatever moments of wonder, curiosity, or stillness might arise.
-You’re invited to come just as you are, and let the forest offer whatever it chooses.
+You’re invited to come just as you are, and notice what naturally begins to unfold around you and within you.

 Forest Therapy is not: